lucky-sideburn/kubeinvaders/README.md

 Given this example, you can access k-inv at the following address: [http://localhost:3131](http://localhost:3131)

 - Please pay attention to the command "podman run -p 3131:8080".
 Forwarding port 8080 is important.
-- We suggest using `INSECURE_ENDPOINT=true` for local development environments.
+- We suggest using `DISABLE_TLS=true` for local development environments.
 - Follow the instructions above to create the token for `K8S_TOKEN`.
 - In the example, we use image tag `latest`, use `latest_debug` for debugging.